-- Thread the machine with your chosen constrasting thread for the message in the top and bobbin.
+- Thread the machine with your chosen contrasting Thread for the message in the top and Bobbin.
 We used a deep burgundy.

-- You need to follow the steps in your machine’s instruction manual to set up your machine for decorative stitching.
-We used our Janome Memory Craft 11000SE, so all we had to do was select the “font” tab on the touchscreen and enter our message letter-by-letter.
+- You need to follow the steps in your machine’s instruction manual to set up your machine for Decorative Stitching.
+We originally used the Janome Memory Craft 11000SE, so all we had to do was select the “font” tab on the touchscreen and enter our message letter-by-letter.
 It was immediately ready to stitch out.

 - Pin the 7″ sewn pair and the 5″ sewn pair right sides together along one 9″ side.

-- Stitch the tape down along both long sides with a plain or decorative stitch.
-We used a straight stitch set at its longest stitch length.
+- Stitch the tape along both long sides with a plain or decorative stitch.
+We used a Straight stitch set at its longest Stitch length.

-NOTE: If you are worried about acurately stopping your stitching at the center seam line, you could also do this step prior to sewing together the two panels.
+NOTE: If you are worried about accurately stopping your stitching at the center Seam line, you could also do this step prior to sewing together the two panels.

 - Machine baste the two layers together around all four sides.

-- Starting from the center sewn seam, work your way outward to the side raw edge.
+- Starting from the center sewn Seam, work your way outward to the side Raw edge.
 We made our quilting lines ½” apart, which was an easy width to keep track of using just the presser foot as a guide.
-If you’d prefer wider spacing, we would recommend measuring and drawing the vertical lines with a see-through ruler and erasable fabric pen.
+If you’d prefer wider spacing, we would recommend measuring and drawing the vertical lines with a see-through Ruler and erasable fabric pen.
 You can then simply follow these lines with your stitching.
-Another option would be to use a quilting bar attachment, such as the Janome Open Toe Quilt foot with the quilt bar.
-The quilt bar runs along your previous stitch line, keeping your new stitch line perfectly parallel.
+Another option would be to use a quilting bar attachment.
+The quilt bar runs along your previous stitch line, keeping your new stitch line perfectly spaced and parallel.

 - Pin the coaster in place.